-I believe these skills are extremely important to children, especially today.
-Children today live in a world of scheduled lessons, busy parents, and sports.
+I believe these skills are extremely important to teach children, especially today.
+Children today live in a world of scheduled lessons, busy parents, and organized sports.
 If they learn the techniques of art and yoga they can navigate life’s challenges with more ease.
 Because of this, I decided to direct a camp so young girls could understand these techniques.

-Afterwards, we all sat in a circle.
+Afterwards, we sat in a circle.

 “Part of yoga is being kind,” I explained.
 “So we have to learn how to give and receive compliments.”

-As they colored in mandalas.
-I loved the way they concentrated on painting their Mondrian-inspired artworks and experimented with different colors and shapes.
+As they colored in mandalas, I loved the way they concentrated on painting their Mondrian-inspired artworks and experimented with different colors and shapes.
 My favorite part was reading their binders after class.
 They proved they had learned something.

-“Yoga is meditating”
+“Yoga is meditating.”

-“Yoga is being kind”
+“Yoga is being kind.”

-“Yoga helps me concentrate”
+“Yoga helps me concentrate.”

 I worked so hard on going over every single detail of this camp.
 The feeling of complete satisfaction came to me because, even though my speech helped, the time finally came when I could fully express myself.
 What surprised me was, the girls understood more than anyone.

-They learned from me and I learned from them.
-I learned from their questions that they already had a grasp on a new way to live their lives, the ultimate goal of my camp.
+They learned from me, and I learned from them.
+I learned from their questions that they already had a grasp on a new way to live their lives – the ultimate goal of my camp.